-Total net position decreased by \$6,140,030 in fiscal 2017.
-Net investment in capital assets improved as the District used assets restricted for debt service as part of a debt service refunding transaction.
-The District's unrestricted net position decreased by \$6,819,451, mainly due to changes in the District's proportionate share of the Public Employees Retirement Association and the Teachers Retirement Association pension obligations.
+Total net position decreased by \$4,886,766 in fiscal 2018.
+The District's net investment in capital assets decreased \$453,897 this year.
+The change in this category of net position typically depends on the relationship between the rate at which the District is adding capital assets, the rate capital assets are being depreciated, and how that compares to the rate at which the District is repaying the debt issued to purchase or construct those assets.
+The District's unrestricted net position decreased by \$4,480,744, mainly due to changes in the District's proportionate share of the Public Employees Retirement Association and the Teachers Retirement Association pension obligations.